-Immediate - The RCS Executive Director or executive committee of the RCS Board of Directors may suspend or authorize suspension of an employee without warning.
-Such suspension would be due to complaints or conditions requiring extraordinary procedures in order to avoid an undue disruption of the work or the project; to protect the safety of persons or property; or for other serious reasons.
+Immediate- The RCS Executive Director or Executive Committee of the RCS Board of suspend Directors may or authorize suspension of an employee without warning.
+Such suspension would be due to complaints requiring extraordinary conditions procedures in order to avoid an undue disruption of the work or the project; to protect the safety of persons or property; or for other serious reasons.

 Immediate suspension is not disciplinary.
-It is to allow an opportunity for the Executive Director or executive committee to determine the facts and ready a decision regarding the employee's continued status with RCS.
+It is to allow an opportunity for the Executive Director or Executive Committee to determine the facts and ready a decision regarding the employees continued status with RCS.